-"Indemnification of Lake Superior University.
+"Indemnification of Lake Superior State University.
 The parties acknowledge and agree that the Lake Superior State University Board of Trustees, Lake Superior State University and its members, officers, employees, agents or representatives (collectively referred to as "the University") are deemed to be third party beneficiaries for purposes of this Agreement.
-As third party beneficiaries, the parties hereby promise to indemnify, defend, and hold harmless the University from and against all claims, demands, actions, suits, causes of action, losses, judgments, damages, fines penalties, demands, forfeitures, or any other liabilities or losses of any kind, including costs, attorney fees, and related expenses imposed upon or incurred by the University, on account of injury, loss or damage, including, without limitation, claims arising from bodily injury, personal injury, sickness, disease, death, property loss or damage or any other losses of any kind whatsoever and not caused by the sole negligence of the University, which arise out of or are in any manner connected with Lake Superior State University Board of Trustees' approval of the Academy's application, Lake Superior State University Board of Trustees' consideration of or issuance of a Contract, the Academy Board's or the [insert name of Educational Service Provider's] preparation for and operation of the Academy, or which are incurred as a result of the reliance by the University upon information supplied by the Academy Board or the [insert name of Educational Service Provider], or which arise out of the failure of the Academy Board or the [insert name of Education Service Provider] to perform its obligations under the Contract or Applicable Law.
-The parties expressly acknowledge and agree that the University, Lake Superior State University Board of Trustees and its members, and their respective officers, employees, agents or representatives, or any of them, may commence legal action against either party to enforce its rights as set forth in this Agreement."
+As third party beneficiaries, The Romine Group, Inc. hereby promise to indemnify, defend, and hold harmless the University from and against all claims, demands, actions, suits, causes of action, losses, judgments, damages, fines penalties, forfeitures, or any other liabilities or losses of any kind, including costs, attorney fees, and related expenses imposed upon or incurred by the University, on account of injury, loss or damage, including, without limitation, claims arising from bodily injury, personal injury, sickness, disease, death, property loss or damage or any other losses of any kind whatsoever and not caused by the sole negligence of the University, which arise out of or are in any manner connected with Lake Superior State University Board of Trustees' approval of the Academy's application, Lake Superior State University Board of

+Trustees' consideration of or issuance of a Contract, The Romine Group, Inc. preparation for and operation of the Academy, or which are incurred as a result of the reliance by the University upon information supplied by The Romine Group, Inc., or which arise out of the failure of The Romine Group, Inc. to perform its obligations under the Contract, the Agreement or Applicable Law, as applicable.
+The parties expressly acknowledge and agree that the University, Lake Superior State University Board of Trustees and its members, and their respective officers, employees, agents or representatives, or any of them, may commence legal action against The Romine Group, Inc. to enforce its rights as set forth in this Agreement."